Back-to-school newsletters tips and best practices

 One of the best ways to make your back-to-school email campaign work is to play on the sense of urgency.
 Many parents are busy during the back-to-school season, and they may not have time to read every newsletter that comes their way.

 So make sure your headline and opening paragraph capture their attention, and let them know that there’s information inside that they don’t want to miss.
 You can also highlight a specific event or deadline that’s coming up in your newsletter, and remind parents that it’s time to start thinking about school supplies, uniforms, and other items.
-You can see how Animal store handled this technique of appealing to urgency:
+You can see how Animal store handled appealing to urgency: